moidshaikh/pyscraping-bwin/readme.md

 	logs will be separated daily.
 Each day will have a folder. log files will be generated each hour and saved in respective day's folder.

+## Notes:
+1. Agents module is overkill, it just randomizes agent while scraping.
+2. proxy works perfectly with the script.
+Add proxy for unblocking
+3. Using python concurrency to speedup scraping.
+(5-6secs instead of 20+ seconds without concurrency)
+4. It has both implementations, concurrent and non-concurrent running of script.
+5. I've profiled the code using CProfile to guage the performance of both implementations

 ## Further improvements:
 1. Names are in long format.
 Create function to skim first names of players.